openebs-archive/openebs-docs/docs/kb.md

 **NonQuorumDegraded:** cStor volume replica is recreated and it make successfull connection with target pod.
 In this case IO's wrote to the replica is lost.

-**Reconstructing:** cStor volume replica is recreated and this volume replica will be reconstructed the data from another replica.
+**Reconstructing:** cStor volume replica is recreated and this volume replica will be reconstructed the data from another replica or replicas.

 <br>